dunesage/dunesage.github.io/README.md

 In other words, the author intentionally constructed this data set to give machine learning engineers an interesting challenge due to the diversity in the conditions and characteristics of the imagery.

-The images can be loaded in as an array of shape (4000, 80, 80, 3).
-This comes out to 73.24 megabytes, which is a manageable size to train machine learning models in environments such as Google Colaboratory.
+The images can be loaded in as an array of shape (4000, 80, 80, 3), and flattened to 4000 images of 19200 values.
+This comes out to 73.24 megabytes, which is a manageable size to train machine learning models in the Google Colaboratory environment.

 To illustrate the differences between these two classes of image, I plotted the average red, green, and blue values for the two classes of image (recall that [RGB values](https://en.wikipedia.org/wiki/RGB_color_model) range from 0-255) over an 80x80 grid: